 The PKI support is the standout feature — no other secret management MCP server offers certificate lifecycle management.
 An agent can enable a PKI engine, create a CA, define roles, and issue certificates all through MCP tool calls.
 This fills a gap that most teams handle through manual vault CLI commands or Terraform.

 Configuration requires VAULT_ADDR and VAULT_TOKEN environment variables.
 StreamableHTTP mode adds rate limiting and CORS configuration for multi-user setups.
-The server is still beta — HashiCorp recommends local use only, not production-exposed deployments.
+The server includes comprehensive HTTP middleware (CORS, logging, Vault context) and session-based Vault client management with structured logging.
+Still beta — HashiCorp recommends local use only, not production-exposed deployments.

 Also notable: rccyx/vault-mcp — 6 stars, TypeScript, MIT, 4 KV v2 tools plus policy management and resource browsing via vault://secrets and vault://policies URIs.
 Archived as of February 2026.